Scattering of mechanical waves from the perspective of open systems: Introduction

-In this paper we use a 1D discrete mass-spring model, similar to tight-binding systems in quantum mechanics, to show how the concepts of effective Hamiltonian and Feshabch formalism can be applied to a mechanical wave propagation problem.
+In this paper we use a 1D discrete mass-spring model, similar to tight-binding systems in quantum mechanics, to show how the concepts of effective Hamiltonian and projection operator formalism can be applied to a mechanical wave propagation problem.
 First we present an example of a scattering problem and simply point out a few interesting observations about the scattering spectrum in it.
 The main question concerns the understanding of the connection between the vibrational features of the scatterer and the features in the scattering spectrum of a wave scattered by the scatterer.
-In section \ref{section3}, we give a brief introduction to Dirac notation which has historically been used in quantum mechanics and which simplifies the mathematical machinery of the Feshbach formalism.
-Section \ref{Feshbachintro} presents a short introduction to Feshbach projection operator formalism and Section \ref{section5} explicitly shows that, for the problem under consideration, the effective Hamiltonian derived from the formalism is exactly the same as that derived from a direct method.
-This section also eluicates the connection between the eigenvalues of the effective Hamiltonian, the Green's function, and the scattering spectrum.
+Section \ref{Feshbachintro} presents a short introduction to a projection operator formalism and Section \ref{section5} explicitly shows that, for the problem under consideration, the effective Hamiltonian derived from the projection formalism is exactly the same as that derived from a direct method.
+This section also elucidates the connection between the eigenvalues of the effective Hamiltonian, the Green's function, and the scattering spectrum.
 Finally, a scattering problem for a 4-DOF scatterer is the basis for several numerical examples in section \ref{NR}, where we discuss the effects of the couplings inside/outside of the scatterer on the features of the scattering spectrum.
+We also show that some of the lessons learned from the projection operator formalism can be used to understand resonance scattering in higher dimensional problems such as scattering from a spherical shell.
+Such problems have a long history in mechanics where the method of choice for understanding the resonant features in the scattering spectrum is the resonance formalism~\cite{faran1951sound}.
+Flax et. al. \cite{flax1978theory} considered the problem in detail and showed that the scattering resonances are caused by the superposition of resonances in the individual normal mode amplitudes of the scatterer (see also \cite{neubauer1969theory,uberall1977relation,hackman1989existence,hackman1993acoustic,klaiman2010absolute}).